diazdc/diazdc-pfb2019/Pandas.md

 ### Data frames

 A data frame is a table-like data structure and can cotain mixed data types (strings, floats, integers, etc.).
-This is the type of data you're probably used seeing in Excel.
+This is the type of data structure you're used seeing in Excel.

 <br/>